zplume/web-security-basics/README.md

 * Hackers gain access to your credit card details and purchase goods using those accounts / details
 * Hackers gain access to your private personal/business data

-## Common threats
+## Common risks

 * Data breaches
+* Common, weak or reused passwords
-* Password guessing/cracking
+* Phishing
 * Software security vulnerabilities
-* Phishing

-Read on for more information on these threats and techniques to avoid them.
+Read on for more information each of these risks and for techniques to avoid them.

 ## Data breaches
 ### What is a data breach?

-A data breach occurs when private/confidential data is stolen from a company's computer systems and copied or transmitted elsewhere, enabling others to access it who would otherwise be unable and unauthorised to do so.
+A data breach occurs when private/confidential data is leaked or stolen from a company's computer systems and copied or transmitted elsewhere, enabling others to access it who would otherwise be unauthorised to do so.

 ### What data can be leaked during a breach?

-If you have an account with a company whose systems have been breached, it's possible that your private data has been accessed in the breach and shared with others, who may attempt to use that information for personal/financial gain.

-This could include your account username and password, your credit card information or other personal/sensitive data, depending on what information the company had about you and how securely it was stored.
+The type of data that is leaked in a breach depends on the nature of the breach, what data the associated systems contained and how effectively those systems were secured.

+For example, the following types of information may be included in a breach:

+* Your username and password for the website
+* Credit card / payment details (if these were collected and stored by the website)
+* Personal / sensitive data (if this was collected and stored by the website)

 ### Can any company be affected by a data breach?